 Preeclampsia is a complication characterized by high blood pressure and signs of damage to another organ system (usually the kidneys).
 The condition usually begins after 20 weeks of pregnancy in a woman whose blood pressure has been normal.
 Even a slight rise in blood pressure may be a sign of preeclampsia.

 - P: Proteinuria – Proteinuria is defined as > 300 mg/24 h.
 Alternatively, proteinuria is diagnosed based on a protein: creatinine ratio ≥ 0.3 or a dipstick reading of 1+.
 The absence of proteinuria on less accurate tests (eg, urine dipstick testing, routine urinalysis) does not rule out preeclampsia.

 - R: Rising blood pressure – High blood pressure may develop slowly, but more commonly it has a sudden onset.
 Blood pressure that is 140/90 millimeters of mercury (mm Hg) or greater — documented on two occasions, at least four hours apart — is abnormal.

 - E: Edema – Sudden weight gain and swelling (particularly in the face and hands) often manifests; pitting edema–an unusual swelling, particularly of the hands, feet, or face, notable by leaving an indentation when pressed on.

-Watch the following video to know – what is preeclampsia?
+Watch the following video to learn – what is preeclampsia.

 There you have it!
 These are 10 of the best maternal and child health nursing mnemonics.
 We know there are many more.
 As long as nurses have to remember stuff, they will create easy ways to store that information.